oracle/weblogic-kubernetes-operator/docs-source/content/faq/namespace-management.md

 If you want an operator deployment to manage a namespace, you need to add the namespace to the operator's `domainNamespaces` list.
 Note that the namespace has to already exist, for example, using the `kubectl create` command.

-Adding a namespace to the `domainNamespaces` list tells the operator deployment or runtime to initialize the necessary Kubernetes resources for the namespace so that the operator is ready to host WebLogic domain resources in that namespace.
+Adding a namespace to the `domainNamespaces` list tells the operator deployment or runtime to initialize the necessary Kubernetes resources for the namespace so that the operator is ready to run and monitor WebLogic Server instances in that namespace.

 When the operator is running and managing the `default` namespace, the following example Helm command adds the namespace `ns1` to the `domainNamespaces` list, where `weblogic-operator` is the release name of the operator, and `kubernetes/charts/weblogic-operator` is the location of the operator's Helm charts.